-Whether it’s air pollution from cars and cruise ships, which are both problems in our neighbourhood, or off-gassing from our vinyl floors, it would be nice to take a breath of fresh air.
+Whether it’s air pollution from cars and cruise ships, which are both problems in our neighborhood, or off-gassing from our vinyl floors, it would be nice to take a breath of fresh air.
 There is also something soothing and healing about being in nature and taking a break from the usual pressures of life.

 It’s hard to not be drawn in by the appeal of fresh air and a view that extends further than the apartment building across the street.

 5. Retirement (or earlier) home

 While we’re still a bit too young to worry about retirement, it is certainly on the horizon for all of us.
 Following in the footsteps of the Baby boomer generation means that we are less able to rely on pensions to pay for our retirement.
 So planning is pretty important.

 A cottage provides us with an affordable home.
 Not only was the property cheap, but we’re also planning on building everything ourselves.

 — I admit that I am daunted by the idea of working with lumber and a rough building plan.
 But Brad and I have had lots of practice at throwing ourselves into slightly crazy experiences. —

 Thus a cottage will provide us with a secure home and minimal expenses in our retirement.
 We might even be able to move there before retirement, though after the kids have graduated from school, as I don’t relish having to take them to school by boat.

 The idea of moving to a rural home was one of the reasons I gave up my career as an architectural planner to become a writer.
 We knew that one of us needed a job that could be done from anywhere.
 Brad’s work is not quite as flexible, however, he has lots of other skills.
-Hopefully, cottage building proves to be one of them!
+Hopefully, building a cottage proves to be one of them!